Classical and quantum chaos in bean- and peanut-shaped billiards: Models

 \subsection{Cassini Ovals}

-The Cassini ovals (also known as Cassini ellipses or Cassinian curves or ovals of Cassini\footnote{In Italian: Ovali di Cassini, or Ovali cassiniane}) are quartic curves characterised by the locus of points $ P $ such that the product of the distances from $ P $ to two fixed points, $ F_{1} $ and $ F_{2} $ (separated by a distance of $ 2a $), is $ b^2 $.
+The Cassini ovals (also known as Cassini ellipses or Cassinian curves or ovals of Cassini) are quartic curves characterised by the locus of points $ P $ such that the product of the distances from $ P $ to two fixed points, $ F_{1} $ and $ F_{2} $ (separated by a distance of $ 2a_{2} $), is $ b_{2}^{2} $.
 Mathematically, this is expressed as:

-where $ b $ is a constant.
-The implicit function\cite{vaze2005continuous, Weisstein, weisstein2002crc}, $ \mho_{2} (x, y) $, defining a Cassini oval in Cartesian coordinates, with foci at $ (\pm a, ~0) $, is:
+where $ b_{2} $ is a constant.
+The implicit function\cite{vaze2005continuous, wolframCassiniOvals}, $ \mho_{2} (x, y) $, defining a Cassini oval in Cartesian coordinates, with foci at $ (\pm a_{2}, ~0) $, is:

 Here also, we are considering two sets of parameter values that leads two different shapes of the billiard as follows: